Abies amabilis: Uses

 Indigenous Nations, including the Nuxalk, Haisla, and Kitasoo, used A. amabilis for medicinal purposes.
 Ethnobotanist Daniel Moerman notes, for example, that Nuxalk Peoples mixed mountain goat tallow with liquid pitch to treat sore throat.
 An infusion of bark, by contrast, may have been used to address stomach issues.

 In addition to medicinal uses, hardened pitch of the plant was sometimes chewed for pleasure by the Ditidaht Peoples.
 The foliage has an attractive scent and was admired for its scent long before the arrival of European settlers in its native range.
 The Ditidaht brought boughs into their homes as an air freshener, whereas Nlakaʼpamux peoples boiled boughs to create unique plant-based hair perfumes.

 The wood is soft and not very strong; settlers thus tended to use this species for paper making, packing crates, and other cheap construction work.
 The lumber is often paired with that of western hemlock.

-Seeds were not brought to England for cultivation until the 19th century.
-David Douglas first transported seed abroad in 1825.
-Today, the tree is sometimes planted as an ornamental in large parks, though its requirement for cool, humid summers limits its optimal areas; successful growth away from its native range is restricted to areas like western Scotland and southern New Zealand.
-Silver Fir is sometimes used for Christmas decoration, including Christmas trees.
+Seeds were not brought to Europe for cultivation until the 19th century, when David Douglas first transported seed to Britain in 1830.
+Today, the tree is sometimes planted as an ornamental tree in parks and large gardens, though its requirement for cool, humid summers limits its optimal areas; successful growth away from its native range is restricted to areas like western Scotland and southern New Zealand.
+Pacific silver fir is sometimes used for Christmas decoration, including Christmas trees.